-Reserve Bank of India (RBI), the country's apex banking institute, will be conducting the Grade B Officer exam on August 16, 2018.
-The bank that controls the monetary policy of the Indian currency has released a recruitment notification for Grade B Officers, a total of 166 vacancies.
+Reserve Bank of India (RBI), the country's apex banking institute, will be conducting the Grade B Officer exam in August.
+The bank that controls the monetary policy of the Indian currency will release the recruitment notification for Grade B Officers for approximately 200 vacancies.
 Candidates who have applied for the RBI Grade B officer can downland the admit cards for the exam from the official website.

 With the exam date is approaching for the exam, aspirants should recall all their preparation strategies besides preparing an effective schedule for the revision.
 Here are some of the last-minute preparation tips for the RBI Grade B Officer exam.

 The selection process consists of two online phase exams and a personal interview.
 Phase I is a screening paper.
 The duration of the phase I exam will be 120 minutes.
 Candidates who clear phase 1 are eligible to take the phase 2 exam.

 The bank has released the information handout for the paper I along with the RBI Grade B Officer admit cards.
 The information handout is available on the official website.
 We advise aspirants to go through this handout which consists of sample questions for each section.

 The handout will assist candidates with types of questions that are going to be expected on the test day.
 Try to solve these sample questions to understand the format of the exam.
 To downland, the information handout, click here.

 After assessing the exam pattern, everyone will agree that the general awareness section is the most important section out of the four.
 A total of 80 questions were asked in the exam based on this topic, that means over one-third of the paper.
 Hence, candidates should give more priority to the general awareness section.

 RBI has not published any detailed syllabus for the exam.
 Aspirants should start assessing the topics based on the sample questions in the information handout.
 Pick any book of your choice for the general awareness section and learn the statistical facts.